Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 ![security_groups](/img/security_groups.jpg)

     Route tables to control outbound traffic mainly and Security (ACL and Security Group) to control how traffic ingress to vpc
+#### OTHER:
+- WAF
+- Shield and Shield Advanced
+- Firewall Manager
+- Network Firewall: Protect the entire VPC with a Firewall.
+From the layer 3 to the layer 7.
+Internally uses the Gateway Load balancer.
+This rules can be centrally managed cross-account by Firewall Manager

 ## Gateways
 #### Internet gateway (IGW)